lextm/jekyll-theme-chirpy/_posts/2008-5-10-snmp-design-must-be-tdd.md

 Now from #SNMP on, I think I have a good reason to start any projects with TDD in mind.
 Why?
 With my code tested, I have more confident than ever.

-I wish I could finish reading Kent’s book soon, because I am still not sure how to improve my TDD knowledge.
+I wish I could finish reading Kent's book soon, because I am still not sure how to improve my TDD knowledge.
 I believe there are still things I miss.

 And surely I keep hard working on #SNMP, as it is a nice place to practice the knowledge.